Dam Stability Calculator

 Why is material density important?

-Material density affects the weight of the dam, which is crucial in calculating the forces acting on it.
+Material density affects the weight of the dam, which increases the resisting force in this simplified model.

 How often should dam stability be assessed?

-Regular assessments should be conducted annually or after significant events such as earthquakes or changes in water levels.
+Assess stability annually or after significant events like earthquakes, floods, or changes in reservoir levels.

 Can this calculator be used for all types of dams?

 This tool is optimized for concrete gravity dams.
-Different types of dams may require additional parameters.
+Other dam types may require additional parameters or different stability approaches.

 What standards are these calculations based on?